 THC and CBD are different, even though they are both cannabinoids.
 There are over 100 different substances and also chemical compounds in hemp itself.
 These are cannabinoids.
 The concentrations differ significantly.
 CBD and THC are particularly well known.

-Cannabis | CBD |
+| Cannabis | CBD |

-- Also known as THC | - Referred to as cannabidiol |
+| - Also known as THC | - Referred to as cannabidiol |

-- Binds to CB1 receptors | - Binds to CB1 and CB2 receptors |
+| - Binds to CB1 receptors | - Binds to CB1 and CB2 receptors |

-- Strong influence on perception | - Does not induce intoxication |
+| - Strong influence on perception | - Does not induce intoxication |

-- Can cause depression and negative thoughts | - Has a mood-lifting effect and can alleviate the state of intoxication caused by THC |
+| - Can cause depression and negative thoughts | - May have a mood-lifting effect and may help reduce the state of intoxication caused by THC |

-- Influence on the ability to concentrate | - Can have a cramp-relieving effect |
+| - Influence on the ability to concentrate | - Has been studied for cramp-related properties |

-- Recognised as a medicinal product | - Recognised as a food supplement |
+| - Recognised as a medicinal product | - Recognised as a food supplement |

 However, it is not quite so easy to obtain therapy with cannabis flowers.
 Usually, they are only considered an option when medications with cannabis as the active ingredient have proven to be insufficient.